 It is important to ensure that the designed environment meets the original aim(s) and design criteria.
 Post-occupancy evaluation is therefore recommended based on parameters and data in relation to the original aim(s) and design criteria.
 The data collected post-occupation will provide results and experience that can be used as new knowledge and documentation in other projects.
 It can also be used as a basis for making adjustments in the design of the environment.

 Nature-based use and treatment

-The treatment is a ten-week program during which the patients receive three hours of therapy in the morning, for three days a week.
-The treatment is offered year-round and the therapy is conducted in a group of eight clients who are led by two trained horticultural therapists and an assistant gardener.
+The treatment lasts ten weeks, with three weekly three-hour sessions.
+The treatment is offered all year round and takes place in a group of eight clients, led by two trained therapists and an assistant gardener.

 The research group has conducted pilot studies with nature-based treatment for several target groups, including veterans with PTSD and people with eating disorders.